 Bassinets

-Red Nose recommends that baby sleeps in the same room as you for the first 6 months because research shows that this can help reduce the risk of sudden infant death by 50 percent.
+Red Nose recommends that baby sleeps in the same room as you for at least the first 6 months because research shows that this can help reduce the risk of sudden infant death by 50 percent.

 The safest place for baby to sleep is usually in baby’s own safe cot, however, bassinets are increasing in popularity because a safe cot can take up a lot of space, especially for families living in apartments or smaller houses.